 Sunday Family Cake.
 I can’t remember when exactly it started but for quite some time now I have been making a cake for my family every Sunday.
 Yep, almost every single Sunday we eat cake.
 It’s my time to experiment.
 To explore.
 To create.
 And yes…be with family.

 Let’s back it up a bit.
 I grew up in Prince George from the time I was 5 until moving away as an angsty young adult with a massive chip on my shoulder.
 “I’ll never live in Prince George again!”
 I distinctly remember saying.
-Well here I am, married, 3 children, and have been back living in Prince George for 6 years now.
+Well, here I am, married, 3 children, and have been back living in Prince George for 6 years now.

 A new square recipe.
 A fun fruity crisp.
 Or a new and challenging cake decorating technique.
 Every week it would change.
 Wherever my heart would lead me, I would follow.
 Clearly, my heart loves a good slice of cake as you can see where this path has taken me.

 Depending on what Sunday involves (I volunteer at church and sometimes have bible study after service) I will crumb coat the cake either Saturday morning or Sunday morning before church service.
-After church I can finish up the cake with that final delicious coat of buttercream and have just enough time to snap some pictures in the afternoon light.
+After church, I can finish up the cake with that final delicious coat of buttercream and have just enough time to snap some pictures in the afternoon light.

-We head over to my parents house in the mid afternoon and spend time playing cards in the winter or outside visiting in the backyard while the kids run around and play in the sprinkler while snacking on the garden during the summer.
+We head over to my parent’s house in the mid-afternoon and spend time playing cards in the winter or outside visiting in the backyard while the kids run around and play in the sprinkler while snacking on the garden during the summer.
 It’s never fancy.
 It’s certainly not formal or extravagant but it’s my heart.
 It’s home.
 It’s tradition.
 It’s Sunday Family Cake.